Hierarchical Attention-based Age Estimation and Bias Estimation: Conclusions

 \section{Conclusions}

-In this work we presented a novel deep-learning approach for age estimation based on face images.
-First, we show that multiple image augmentations can be jointly encoded and aggregated by a Transformer-Encoder yielding a robust image embedding.
-Second, we propose a probabilistic hierarchical age estimation framework that applies a deep classifier to estimate the age probabilities.
-The probability estimates are used to weigh a corresponding ensemble of local regressors, each adapted to a particular age sub-domain.
-The proposed scheme is shown to outperform contemporary SOTA schemes.
-We also introduce, for the first time to our knowledge, a bias analysis of SOTA results in face-based age estimation.
-We hope that the proposed bias analysis would be used by others in the field.
+In this paper, we present a novel approach for deep-learning age estimation from face images.
+First, we show that multiple augmentations can be encoded and aggregated by a Transformer-Encoder to yield a robust embedding.
+The second step is to propose a hierarchical probabilistic age estimation framework based on a deep classifier for estimating age probabilities.
+Probability estimates are used to weight a corresponding ensemble of local regressors, each adapted to a particular age subdomain.
+Our proposed scheme outperforms the current SOTA schemes.
+We also present, for the first time to our knowledge, a bias analysis of the SOTA results in face-based age estimation.
+We hope that the proposed bias analysis will be used by others in the field.